We are thankful to God for the opportunity to partner in gospel ministry around the world, through a number of mission organisations

 Generate Ministry HADCEA – Local SRE

 Hornsby and Asquith District Christian Education Association (‘HADCEA’) has been supported for more than 20 years by 16 local churches.
 The aim of HADCEA is to proclaim the good news about Jesus Christ to the students of the two public high schools that service suburbs from Hornsby to the Hawkesbury river: Asquith Girls’ High School and Asquith Boys’ High School.
-Gilbert Corr and Rachel Li are employed by Generate Ministries to teach Christian Studies at these high schools.
-Gilbert leads a team of teachers at Asquith Girls High School, where SRE lessons are all taught on the same day.
-Gilbert is not employed by, nor funded by, the NSW Department of Education.
+Ecashia, Fiona and Ryan are employed by Generate Ministries to teach Christian Studies and run lunchtime groups at these high schools.
+They are not employed by, nor funded by, the NSW Department of Education.
 Nigel Rourke is the St Mark’s HADCEA Representative.

 To partner with Generate donate through: